Upload multiple files using Multifile Plug-in with Asp.Net FileUpload control

 The solution however, was to create multiple FileUpload controls dynamically using JavaScript.
 We would create clones of a single FileUpload control and add events to it.

-Anyways, that phase have passed and we have better solutions, or let me say plug-in’s these days, which would make it easy.
+Anyways, that phase have passed and we have better solutions in the form of plug-in's to make the task easy.

 jQuery Multifile Plug-in

-The jQuery Multifile Plug-in now simplifies this entire process, without too much fuss and you don’t have write lengthy repeated codes.
+The jQuery Multifile Plug-in simplifies file upload, without too much fuss and you don’t have write lengthy repeated scripts.
 This plug-in effortlessly works in sync with the Asp.Net FileUpload control.

 There is one interesting and useful feature I would like to bring it to my readers notice is that you can cancel or remove a selected file or other files by just clicking the small “x” (cross) button at beginning of the files you have selected.
-(See image above).
-This is a good feature in this plug-in.
+(See image below).
+This is a good feature of this plug-in.

 Properties of jQuery Multifile Plug-in